cuijiyao01/docker-k8s-training/kubernetes/exercise_05_persistence.md

       storage: 1Gi
 ```

-Change the namespace accordingly and create the resource: `kubectl create -f pvc.yaml`.
+Create the resource: `kubectl create -f pvc.yaml`.
 Verify that your respective claim has been created and is bound to a PV.

 ### Step 2: Attach storage to a pod
 Create a new nginx pod but this time with a volume & mount section.
 Use the snippet or download from [gitHub](https://github.wdf.sap.corp/raw/D051945/docker-k8s-training/master/kubernetes/pod_with_pvc.yaml)